fortypoundhead.com

 10. Choose the installation you want

 1. I selected custom for this installation.
-For the options, I chose Microsoft Visual Basic 6.0 and Active X. the Data Access option is selected, and cannot be unselected.
+For the options, I chose Microsoft Visual Basic 6.0 and Active X. Ensure Data access components is deselected.
+If it's not deselected, setup will hang!

 2. change path if desired.
 I used the default path

-Setup will go through a few steps, but with a surprise at the end.
+Setup will go through a few steps, and eventually complete.

 Click that bad boy, and enjoy the legacy goodness!

-Tags: Visual Basic 6 Tutorial Tip Windows 8 Windows
+Program built with Visual Basic 6 running on Windows 8

 By: dwirch